infiniflow/ragflow/docs/references/api.md

 }
 ```

-## Get document content or image
+## Get document content

-This method retrieves the content or a specific image in a document.
-Used if you intend to display the content of a citation.
+This method retrieves the content of a document.

 ### Request